 - If you are interested in pursuing a graduate career in psychology or a related field, working as a research assistant can provide experience and opportunities that may help you along this path.
 The longer you participate in the lab the more opportunities you will have to expand your work experience through greater responsibility in the lab, which will help you to build a solid background in psychological research.

-- RA Requirements: All volunteers are expected to contribute between 6-8 hours per week in the lab for at least two semesters.
+- RA Requirements: All volunteers are expected to contribute an average of 5 hours a week in the lab for at least two semesters.
 Participating in the lab for at least two semesters ensures that you gain a richer experience and allows you to take on more complex tasks that require more training.
 The lab hours include participation in a one hour weekly or bi-weekly lab meeting and any other activities related to the lab.
 Schedules are flexible and we will schedule your work hours at your convenience where possible.

 - Duties: The lab is operating hybrid with some activities online and some in person.
 RA's may assist with the day to day running of the lab including conducting literature reviews, preparing research materials, participant recruitment, scheduling and preparing for lab sessions, and managing data and online surveys.
 From time to time, we also recruit RA's for specific projects, such as viewing and coding couples' relationship discussions.